Envirometrix/PredictiveSoilMapping/main.md

 An alternative to using OVH is the Amazon AWS (Fig. \@ref(fig:aws-htop-server)).
-Amazon AWS server, with a similar configuration, might appear to cost much more than an OVH server (especially if used continuously over a month period), but Amazon offers computing costs to be paid by the hour, which provides more flexibility for less intensive users.
+Amazon AWS server, with a similar configuration, might appear to cost much more than an OVH server (especially if used continuously over a month period), but Amazon permits computing costs to be paid by the hour, which provides more flexibility for less intensive users.
 As a rule of thumb, a dedicated server at Amazon AWS, if used continuously 100% for the whole month, could cost